vijayrnadar/katas2023/ReadMe.md

 information by interfacing with standard social media sites or allowing targeted people to view your trip.
-- Richest user interface possible across all deployment platforms requirements
+- Richest user interface possible across all deployment platform requirements
 - Provide end-of-year summary reports for users with a wide range of metrics about their travel usage
-- Road Warrior gathers analytical data from users trips for various purposes
+- Road Warrior gathers analytical data from users' trips for various purposes
 - travel trends, locations, airline and hotel vendor preferences, cancellation and update frequency, and so on
-- Must integrate seamlessly with existing travel systems (i.e, SABRE, APOLLO)
+- Must integrate seamlessly with existing travel systems (i.e., SABRE, APOLLO)
-- Must integrate with preferred travel agency for quick problem resolution (help me!)
+- Must integrate with a preferred travel agency for quick problem resolution (help me!)
 - Must work internationally

 # 3. Technical Requirement